 Strong mechanical bonds make through-hole component insertion technique superior to the SMT technique.
-Other advantages include reduced available routing area for signal traces on layers and cost efficiency.
-Limited routing space for signal traces on layers are available for all lower layer on multilayer boards as holes passes through all layers on the opposite side.
+Other advantages include reduced available routing area for signal traces on layers and cost-efficiency.
+Limited routing space for signal traces on layers are available for all lower layer on multilayer boards as holes pass through all layers on the opposite side.

 Mechanical Customized Insertion

 The need for customization of mechanical components has risen over the past few years.
 Different types of mechanical components include wires, heat-sinks, spacers and stand-offs, screws, and connectors.
 The effective adoption of customized insertion solutions involving various mechanical components will ensure performance enhancement for PCBs.

 In addition, edge mount connectors and linear connectors also require customized insertion during PCB assembly.
 The use of turret solder for press mount terminal, which requires specialized tooling like swage tools, is also part of mechanical components.

 Conformal coating is typically used for protecting circuit boards from harsh environmental conditions, including moisture and chemical contaminants.
 The conformal coating is applied on PCBs and acts as a protective chemical coating or polymer film with a 25-75µm thickness.
 Conformal coating also helps to maintain long-term surface insulation resistance (SIR), thereby ensuring the operationality of the assembly.